Jennifer Saunders On Stage - Theatre Credits, Bio and Tickets

 Saunders last role in the West End, and her first in 20 years, was in 2017 when she appeared in a production of Lady Windermere’s Fan, directed by Kathy Burke as part of Dominic Dromgoole’s Oscar Wilde season at the Vaudeville Theatre.

-She returns to the West End stage in 2020 to star in Blithe Spirit, a new production of Noel Coward’s comedy about a clairvoyant visiting a writer in need of inspiration.
-The play ran at the Duke of York’s Theatre from 5th March 2020.
+She returned to the West End stage in 2020 to star in Blithe Spirit, a new production of Noel Coward’s comedy about a clairvoyant visiting a writer in need of inspiration.
 Saunders was also due to star in the London revival of Sister Act as Mother Superior, but has now been postponed to 2022.
-Read here for more information.